akiraveliara/akiraveliara/README.md

 ### Hi there!

-I am Exa, addicted to making more or less weird and more or less useless things, mainly in C# (because thats a great language).
+I am Exa, not afraid of reinventing the wheel and addicted to making more or less weird and more or less useless things, mainly in C# (because thats a great language).
 I'm also addicted to breaking Minecraft in as many ways possible :D